Skip to main content Skip to secondary navigation

 • Reference Check Template: Customize (add, delete, or edit) reference check questions as needed to ensure the relevance to the competencies for the position

 • Checkster: Automated Reference Checking.
-University Human Resources (UHR) is now sponsoring a Stanford-wide contract with Checkster, an automated reference checking system for staff-level hiring, and welcomes any school or unit interested in improving process efficiency around reference checking to participate at no cost to your school or unit.
+University Human Resources (UHR) is now sponsoring a Stanford-wide contract with Checkster, an automated reference-checking system for staff-level hiring, and welcomes any school or unit interested in improving process efficiency around reference checking to participate at no cost to your school or unit.
 To learn more about the process and benefits of Checkster, please watch a short 4-minute training video.
 For additional information and to get started using Checkster, contact Vicente Marcelo, Talent Acquisition Project Coordinator, at vmarcelo@stanford.edu.